General Information

 Do students need academic credit for an internship?

-To be eligible for Curricular Practical Training (CPT), F-1 students must have completed 2 full academic semesters and be fulfilling a program requirement for their work experience.
-Many students will work with the Office of Cooperative Education and Internship Placement to register for a Co-Op for the semester of the internship.
-Students who need practical experience to complete a final project, thesis or dissertation, or degree requirement may also be eligible for CPT.
+To qualify for Curricular Practical Training (CPT), F-1 students need to have finished two full academic semesters and must be gaining work experience that is a required part of their program.
+Many students collaborate with the Office of Cooperative Education and Internship Placement to enroll in a co-op course during the semester they are doing their internship.
+Additionally, students who require practical experience to complete a final project, thesis, dissertation, or other degree requirements may also qualify for CPT.

 J-1 students do not need academic credit to receive authorization for Academic Training related to their major area of study.
 Academic Training can be before or after graduation.